Climbing Stairs During Pregnancy – Safe or Unsafe?

 As long as you are extremely careful, climbing stairs is safe during pregnancy.
 The biggest concern is slipping and getting hurt while walking up or down the stairs.
 Injuries sustained during pregnancy can be harmful to the foetus in several ways, which is why it is best to exercise caution.

 During a normal, healthy pregnancy, it is perfectly safe to climb stairs.
 Some of the benefits of climbing stairs during pregnancy are:

-According to some published studies, women who stay active during pregnancy and climb stairs have a lower risk of preeclampsia.
+- Lowers the Risk of Preeclampsia: According to some published studies, women who stay active during pregnancy and climb stairs have a lower risk of preeclampsia.
 This is a life-threatening condition where pregnant women develop high blood pressure, swelling in the hands and feet, and kidney problems.

-It is said that climbing stairs during the first trimester can reduce the chances of developing gestational diabetes.
+- Lowers Chances of Gestational Diabetes: It is said that climbing stairs during the first trimester can reduce the chances of developing gestational diabetes.
 This is a condition where blood sugar levels are too high, and the body is not able to process the increasing amount.